 Located just 30 minutes from Las Vegas at the border of Arizona and Nevada, Hoover Dam is a fascinating piece of engineering that’s worth checking out.
 This arch-gravity dam in the Black Canyon was built during the Great Depression, to provide jobs and hydroelectric power for the area.
 The dam, which opened in 1936, created Lake Mead which provides water to Arizona, California, Nevada, Mexico, and a handful of the Southwest’s sovereign indigenous nations.

 Today, Hoover Dam is a National Historic Landmark and one of the Seven Wonders of the Industrial World.
 Visitors can tour the dam, learn about its history, and enjoy the stunning views from the top.
 The Hoover Dam is also a popular destination for families exploring the area.
-It makes for a good half day trip from Las Vegas or Lake Mead.
-Best of all, it is free to visit!
+It makes for a good half day trip from the Las Vegas Strip or Lake Mead.
+Best of all, Hoover Dam does not have an entry fee, it is free to visit!
 So, whether you’re looking for history, adventure, or just a fun day out, the Hoover Dam is sure to please.

 But before you go, there are a few things you should know.
 Here are our top tips for visiting Hoover Dam!